 GRE required.
 Request official test scores to be sent directly to the Graduate School by the testing service.
 Test scores more than five years old are not acceptable.
 Student copies and photo copies of scores are not considered official.
 Our CEEB code is 3918.

 For general information about test scores required for admission into our programs please visit our Test Scores webpage.

 A clear, concise statement of the applicant’s relevant past experiences including academics, research, and/or work experience.
 The statement should also include an expression of interests and an explanation of the student’s goals in pursuing a doctoral degree.
 Applicants must identify in the application personal statement an NRESS PhD Program Faculty member willing to serve as their graduate advisor.

 Statements must be included with your submitted application.

 Additional Department Requirements:

+Applicants must secure a faculty member from the current list of NRESS faculty who will agree to serve as advisor and potentially provide funding for the student’s doctoral studies.
 Applicants should visit the NRESS program website and review the list of faculty in their area of interest.
-The applicant should contact potential faculty advisors to discuss their interests and determine whether the faculty member(s) may be willing and able to serve as the student’s advisor before applying to the program.
+The applicant should contact potential faculty advisors to discuss their interests to determine if the faculty member(s) would be willing to serve as the student’s advisor before applying to the program.
 See NRESS Faculty List for a current list of NRESS faculty.